 The Board has stipulated guidelines for financial reporting and other information.
 Statkraft SF publishes its annual financial statement.
 Each year, Statkraft AS releases four quarterly financial statements and one annual financial statement.

 Statkraft publishes a financial calendar listing key publication dates.
 The financial calendar, press releases and stock exchange notices, investor presentations, quarterly and annual reports and other relevant information are published on Statkraft's website.

 Statkraft emphasises transparent and honest communication with all stakeholders.
 The information the company provides to its owner, lenders and the financial markets in general shall provide sufficient details to permit an evaluation of the company’s underlying values and risk exposure.
 The owner and the financial markets shall be treated equally, and information shall be communicated in a timely manner.

 The Articles of Association for Statkraft AS stipulate that the shares can only be owned by Statkraft SF.

-As part of the ordinary audit, the auditor presents an audit plan to the audit committee.
-The auditor reports in writing to Statkraft's audit committee concerning the company's internal control, applied accounting principles, significant estimates in the accounts and any disagreements between the auditor and the administration.
-The board of directors are briefed on the highlights of the auditor's reporting.
+As part of the ordinary audit, the auditor presents an audit plan to the Audit Committee.
+The auditor reports in writing to Statkraft's Audit Committee concerning the company's internal control, applied accounting principles, significant estimates in the accounts and any disagreements between the auditor and the administration.
+The Board is briefed on the highlights of the auditor's reporting.